 Anne Arundel men, including Department of Defense Deputy Chief, charged with facilitating dogfighting ring

-BALTIMORE - A Department of Defense Deputy Chief, and another man, were charged with facilitating a dogfighting ring in Anne Arundel County.
+BALTIMORE - A federal official and another man were charged with facilitating a dogfighting ring in Anne Arundel County, officials said.

-Frederick Douglass Moorefield, a Deputy Chief Information Officer for Command, Control, and Communications, for Office of the Secretary of Defense. from Arnold, and Mario Damon Flythe, from Glen Burnie, have been charged with promoting and furthering animal fighting ventures.
+Frederick Douglass Moorefield, who is a Deputy Chief Information Officer for Command, Control, and Communications, for Office of the Secretary of Defense from Arnold, and Mario Damon Flythe, from Glen Burnie, have been charged with promoting and furthering animal fighting ventures.

 They were ordered to be released pending trial under the supervision of U.S. Pretrial Services.